libregraphicsmeeting/state-of-lg-2018/README.md

 - projectname-2.png
 - projectname.txt

 The graphics files should be 1024×768 – if they are not; they will be resized to fit.
-Feel free to bundle the files all in a tarball or zipfile.

 For projects focused on video/animation; an up to 100second video/animation with audio would be welcome instead of slides 1 and 2.
 If this option is taken, upload the video somewhere and provide an URL for fetching it.